reimlima/myfunctions/README.md

-dolar : Great for Brazillian People, show the convertion between US Dolar and Brazillian Reals bitcoin : Show the convertion between Bitcoin and Brazillian Reals myip : Show your Public IP
+dolar : Great for Brazillian People, show the convertion between US Dolar and Brazillian Reals bitcoin : Show the convertion between Bitcoin and Brazillian Reals myip : Show your Public IP package : Package Tracking for packages sent to Brazil via Brazillian Post Service.
+Give the package track number to this function strongpw : Generate a 'semi-aleatory' password using a given string, if blank an aleatory word will be used. strong level can be increased from 5 to 32, ex.: 'strongpw string 32'

 # Install